eoinkelly/ember-runloop-handbook/README.md

 following discussion you should be familiar with how the browser propagates events and what the phrases "capturing phase" and "bubbling phase" mean.

-Ember registers listeners for those 29 events similarly to how we might do it ourselves with jQuery.
-More specifically:
+Ember registers listeners for those these events similarly to how we might do it ourselves with jQuery i.e.

 * Ember attaches *all* its listeneners to a single element in the DOM.
 * This element is `<body>` unless your application specifies a `rootElement`